 Breaking In Your New Well

-Another problem with new wells coliform bacteria.
-The coliform often enters the well in micro particles of organics on or in the piping when the pump is installed.
-Although the coliform is harmless, your mortgage may require a zero count.
+Another problem with new wells is Coliform bacteria.
+The Coliform often enters the well in micro particles of organics on or in the piping when the pump is installed.
+Although the Coliform is harmless, your mortgage may require a zero count.